Savings Calculator

 What is a savings calculator?

-How does a savings interest calculator work?
+How does a savings interest calculator account for compound growth?

-Can I use this for monthly projections?
+Can I use the savings tool for monthly projections and short-term goals?

-What formulas are used in the Savings Calculator?
+What mathematical formulas power the Savings Calculator?